 The past few years have given me a serious wake-up call as God has checked my attitude regarding what I thought to be “spiritual warfare.”
 Responding with love and with prayer towards people who gossip, lie, and slander me — those people who harass and attack me and hate me — isn’t always easy to do.
 And in the past, I haven’t responded the Biblical way.
 And in the present, I sometimes still struggle with responding in a Biblical fashion.

-But I’ve since learned that if my “spiritual warfare” has me engaged in sending curses towards other people (even if I think I’m using scripture as the foundation for those curses), stabbing them with my so-called “sword of the spirit,” praying to have their “silver cord” cut, siccing “angels” on them, or any other retaliatory “warfare” methods, then I’m not following this basic law that Jesus Christ gave to us: to love and pray for those people who are sending curses my way, who hate me, who lie about me, and who are persecuting me in various ways.
+But I’ve since learned that if my “spiritual warfare” has me engaged in sending curses towards other people (even if I think I’m using scripture as the foundation for those curses), stabbing them with my so-called “sword of the spirit,” praying to have their “silver cord” cut, siccing “angels” on them, astral traveling (or “spirit” traveling) towards them to spy on or harass in various ways, or any other retaliatory “warfare” methods, then I’m not following this basic law that Jesus Christ gave to us: to love and pray for those people who are sending curses my way, who hate me, who lie about me, and who are persecuting me.

 Now to those who have made themselves my enemy through their hateful actions and words: don’t get this love twisted!
 Loving and praying for you does not mean that if you have brought harm to me and are bringing harm to others, that I will not speak out.
-This does not mean that if you are teaching and promoting false doctrine, that I will stay silent.
+This does not mean that if you are teaching and promoting doctrines of men that are putting others in bondage, that I will stay silent.
 And neither does this mean that I will choose to have a relationship with you, allowing you to continue harming me, because I have learned to stay away from toxic people and toxic situations.